How To Measure Your Space for a Custom Shower Enclosure

 • Noted all irregularities or variations

-Custom shower enclosures deliver elegance, functionality, and a perfect fit—but only if the measurements are right.
-Taking the time to measure carefully (or hiring someone to do it for you) can save time, money, and frustration.
-With the right data in hand, your installer can bring your vision to life without surprises.
+Custom shower enclosures deliver elegance, functionality, and a seamless look—but only if the measurements are right.
+Taking the time to measure carefully (or hiring someone to do it for you) protects your investment and helps ensure your enclosure installs smoothly the first time.

 For informational purposes only.